A-Buch/GeoAI_and-DL/README.md

-# GeoAI. urban recreational areas
+# Detect urban recreational areas using GeoAI

 Experiment with spatial-context aware models to detect urban space for recreation.